 Questions to ask the breeder

 How old is the hedgehog?
 It should be over 7 weeks old and over 180 grams in weight.
-How long has it been separated from Mum and siblings?
+How long has it been away from Mum and siblings?
 Boys must be separated at 6 weeks.
 Is the baby registered?
 If not, why not.
 It only costs £1.